vibbits/phyd3/README.md

 ### Parsing

 PhyD3 does not perform any parsing.
-You can use a compatible parser such as [Phylio]() or [phyd3-compat-parser]() or use any another parser.
+You can use a compatible parser such as [Phylio](https://github.com/vibbits/phylio) or [phyd3-parser-compat](https://github.com/vibbits/phyd3-parser-compat) or use any another parser.
 If you use another parser you will have to transform the result into a structure that PhyD3 expects.
 This is described below.
 As an example, see [phyd3-parser-compat/makeCompatTable()](https://github.com/vibbits/phyd3-parser-compat/blob/2ef078ae0ba93f7d3a209735fb068a6a9105152b/src/index.js#L47).